dmbarbour/wikilon/docs/Runtime.md

 * easy to parallelize computation and external effects
 * no callbacks, no external dependencies for evaluation

-For active debugging, I will support `{@gate}` tokens, which may be configured for logging, breakpoints, etc..
+For active debugging, I will support `(@gate)` annotations, which may be configured for logging, breakpoints, etc..
 For parallel computations and effects, I'd like to focus on [KPN-based effects](KPN_Effects.md) models and some form of background computation.
 I will need an API that enables ongoing evaluations with observations.

 ## API Concepts